xksteven/xksteven.github.io/resources/CV.md

 ### Research Interests

 My current research in computer science is in the field of computer vision.
-I am working on the problem of visual question answering where the task can be described as given both an image and a question to produce a correct answer.
-Most of my research currently involves the use of machine learning and deep learning methods.
+For the years of 2016-2017 I have worked on generative models, specifically GANs.
+I have begun investigation into reinforcement learning techniques and their applications into computer vision.
+My research focuses on the uses of machine learning.

 ------